csaid/csaid.github.io/_posts/2021-03-28-youre-measuring-wrong.md

 ---

 <div class="caption">
-_A special thanks to [Scott Cunningham](https://twitter.com/causalinf) and [Dean Eckles](https://twitter.com/deaneckles) for [helping](https://twitter.com/causalinf/status/1371233216795934720) me clear up my own confusion and inspiring me to write this blog post, and to Scott for his excellent [book](https://www.scunning.com/mixtape.html), which taught me a lot of background on this._
+_A special thanks to [Scott Cunningham](https://twitter.com/causalinf) and [Dean Eckles](https://twitter.com/deaneckles) for [helping](https://twitter.com/causalinf/status/1371233216795934720) me clear up my own confusion and inspiring me to write this blog post, and to Scott for his excellent [book](https://www.scunning.com/mixtape.html), which taught me a lot of background for this._
 </div>
 ---